- The Department

 Though the ACA limits how much money a person is required to spend on his or her family’s health care, out-of-network services do not count toward these limits.

 A plan’s Statement of Benefits and Coverage will include information about coverage for out-of-network services.

-The Health Insurance Marketplace and the SHOP Marketplace for Small Businesses include links to insurance company websites that will let consumers look up whether or not their doctor is in a plan’s network.
+The Health Insurance Marketplace includes links to insurance company websites that will let consumers look up whether or not their doctor is in a plan’s network.
 It’s always a good idea to also check with the doctor or dentist before you schedule an appointment to learn if the information on the website is up to date.

 A grandfathered health plan is a plan that has existed continuously since before March 23, 2010 without significant changes in the plan.
 Grandfathered plans aren’t subject to many of the requirements of the ACA, such as the requirement that plans cover essential health benefits.

 Grandfathered plans that make certain change, such as significant increases in their cost-sharing, (such as coinsurance, deductibles, copayments), or eliminating benefits to diagnose or treat a particular condition may lose grandfathered status and then would have to follow the ACA.
 Employer-sponsored plans that substantially raise the employee share of the premium also could lose grandfathered status.